Michael Futa, General Manager

 Jeff Andrews, Head Athletic Trainer

 Trevor Simpson, Equipment Manager

-Trevor is in his first season with the Reign as Head Equipment Manager after serving as the Assistant Equipment Manager with the LA Kings' AHL affiliate in Manchester the last five seasons.
+Trevor is in his third season with the Reign as Head Equipment Manager after serving as the Assistant Equipment Manager with the LA Kings' AHL affiliate in Manchester the last five seasons.

 Before joining the Kings organization, the Manchester native served as the Equipment Manager for the women's hockey team at Syracuse University.

 Trevor is a graduate of the University of New Hampshire where he was a student intern with the hockey team and earned a degree in Sports Studies with a minor in Business Management.